asciphx/ThinkTs/README.md

 - [x] automatic implementation of addition, deletion, modification and query
 - [x] now add the basic controller and service layer.
 The controller decorator can be customized to automatically add, delete, modify, query and pagination.
 - [x] the controller can now customize the name of the service class variable to be called.
+- [x] In order to reduce memory overhead and instance calls, we have implemented the containerization of entity classes.

 ## New version of custom JWT authentication description